hbctraining/Intro-to-ChIPseq/lessons/06_QC_quality_metrics.md

 save(chipObj, file="~/chipseq/results/chip_qc/ChIPQC/chipObj.RData")
 ```

-The final step is taking those quality metrics and summarize information into an HTML report with tables and figures. **We will not run this line of code, and so we have a put `#` sign in front of that line.**
+The final step is taking those quality metrics and summarize information into an HTML report with tables and figures.

 ```
 ## Create ChIPQC report
-# ChIPQCreport(chipObj, reportName="ChIP QC report: Nanog and Pou5f1", reportFolder="~/chipseq/results/chip_qc/ChIPQC/ChIPQCreport")
+ChIPQCreport(chipObj, reportName="ChIP QC report: Nanog and Pou5f1", reportFolder="~/chipseq/results/chip_qc/ChIPQC/ChIPQCreport")
 ```

-> **NOTE:** The reason we have commented out this line is because in order to generate the report on **O2 you require the X11 system**, which we are currently not setup to do.
+> **NOTE:** In order to generate the report on **O2 you require the X11 system**, which we are currently not setup to do.
 If you are interested in learning more about using X11 applications you can [find out more on the O2 wiki page](https://wiki.rc.hms.harvard.edu/display/O2/Using+X11+Applications+Remotely).
 Alternatively, if you are familiar with R you can also copy the `chipObj.RData` object over to your local computer, load it into R and then run the line of code we had commented out.
 >
 >  Keep in mind you will have to install the `ChIPQC` package (vChIPQC_1.10.3 or higher) if you are doing this locally.
 >

-**Your final script should look like this:**
+**Your final script will look like this:**

 ```